zhang-chenfeng/SauceFinder/README.md

 - [x] some sort of catch for connection timeout so it doesn't hang forever
 - [x] add clicking support of the viewer
 - [x] image downloading in backgrounds
-- [ ] put comments so people can actually read my spageti

 ### Installation
 In case you are braindead: